AvolitesLtd/TitanManual/docs/cue-lists/cue-list-timing.md

 5. Start the timecode source. *If using internal timecode, press
 \[Play\] to start it.*

-6. Press the red \<Go\> button to step each cue at the time you wish the cue to start.
+6. Press the red <Keys.HardKey>Go</Keys.HardKey> button to step each cue at the time you wish the cue to start.

 7. Press \[Record\] when you have finished.